SanguPackage/Script/readme.md

 **Browsers**

-All features should work in the latest versions of Opera, FireFox and Chrome (easiest to install and manage with the Tampermonkey extension).
+All features should work in the latest versions of Opera, FireFox and Chrome.

 Code
 ----